mantidproject/mantid/docs/source/concepts/calibration/index.rst

 ..
-Concepts master file
+Calibration master file
    It contains a hidden root toctree directive so that Sphinx has an internal index of all of the pages and doesn't produce a plethora of warnings about most documents not being in a toctree.
    See http://sphinx-doc.org/tutorial.html#defining-document-structure

-.. _concepts contents:
+.. _calibration contents:

 ==========
  Concepts